jdeerhake/hapi-resourceful-routes/README.md

   - `name` (required) - Singular name of resource
   - `controller` (required) - Object containing one or more handler functions OR Hapi route config objects
-  - `namespace` - String containing a namespace to prefix. (eg `admin` would give the route `/admin/things/{thing_id}`)
+  - `namespace` - String containing a namespace to prefix to each route. (eg `admin` would give the route `/admin/things/{thing_id}`)
-  - `plural` - String containing the pluralization of the name which will override the automatically generated guess
+  - `plural` - String containing the pluralization of the name to override the automatically generated guess
   - `sub` - Another object containing these options to describe a nested resource